RMerl/asuswrt-merlin/README-merlin-rtn16.txt

 - Added CIFS client support (for mounting remote SMB share on the router)
 - Added layer7 iptables matching
 - Added user-defined options for DHCP requests (required by some ISPs)
+- Name field to the DHCP reservation list

 Installation